Taming the Knight's Tour: Minimizing Turns and Crossings: Approximation Ratios

 Each path in $G$ represents a choice of move configurations for a sequence of consecutive triplets.
-Note that if two knight moves in $T$ with endpoints in edge cells cross, the edges cells containing the endpoints are either in the same triplet or in adjacent triplets.
 Thus, the sum of the weights of the vertices and edges in the path equals the total number of crossings among all of these moves.
 Since $G$ is finite, any sufficiently long path eventually repeats a vertex.
 Given a cycle $c$, let $w(c)$ be the sum of the weights of nodes and edges in $c$, divided by the length of $c$.
 Let $c^*$ be the cycle in $G$ minimizing $w$.
-Then, $w(c^*)$ is a lower bound on the number of crossings per triplet along to edge.
+Then, $w(c^*)$ is a lower bound on the number of crossings per triplet along the edge.

-By examining $G$, we can see that $w(c^*)=3$.
-Figure~\ref{fig:mincrossings} shows an optimum cycle, which in fact uses only one triplet configuration.
 The cycle minimizing $w$ can be found using Karp's algorithm for finding the minimum mean weight cycle in directed graphs~\cite{karp1978characterization}, which runs in $O(|V|\cdot|E|)$ time in a graph with vertex set $V$ and edge set $E$.
 However, this requires modifying the graph $G$, as Karp's algorithm is not suitable for graphs that also have node weights.
 We transform $G$ into a directed graph $G'$ with weights on only the edges and which preserves the optimal solution, as follows.
 We double each node $v$ in $G$ into two nodes $v_{in}, v_{out}$ in $G'$.
 We also add an edge $v_{in} \rightarrow v_{out}$ in $G'$ with weight equal to the weight of $v$ in $G$.
-For each edge $v\rightarrow u$ in $G$, we add an edge $v_{out}\rightarrow u_{in}$ in $G'$. \end{proof}
+For each edge $v\rightarrow u$ in $G$, we add an edge $v_{out}\rightarrow u_{in}$ in $G'$.

+Using Karp's algorithm, we found that, for $G$, $w(c^*)=3$.
+Figure~\ref{fig:mincrossings} shows an optimum cycle $c^*$, which in fact uses only one edge starting and ending at the same triplet configuration. \end{proof}

-Since we only counted crossings between moves incident to the first column, a question arises of whether the lower bound can be improved by considering configurations spanning more columns (e.g., the two or three leftmost columns).
+Since we only count crossings between moves incident to the first column, a question arises of whether the lower bound can be improved by considering configurations spanning more columns (e.g., the two or three leftmost columns).
 The answer is negative for any constant number of columns.
-Figure~\ref{fig:mincrossings} shows that the edges can be extended to paths that cover any fixed number of rows away from the edge without increasing the number of crossings.
+Figure~\ref{fig:mincrossings} shows that the edges can be extended to paths that cover any fixed number of columns away from the edge without increasing the number of crossings.